-To justify legalization, proponents often cite high criminal justice costs, often not recognizing that in 2016 Illinois decriminalized possession of small amounts of marijuana.
+To justify legalization, proponents often cite misleading reports of individuals receiving jail time upon being caught with marijuana; not recognizing that in 2016 Illinois decriminalized possession of small amounts of marijuana.
 Additionally, the issue of legalization is often confused with the matter of medical marijuana, claiming the drug is necessary to aid those in need of medication.

-Supporters of the commercialization of marijuana often fail to acknowledge the costs resulting from marijuana use, including, but not limited to, drugged driving crashes and increased workplace absenteeism.
+Indeed, emerging evidence points to potential therapeutic value in the non-psychoactive components of the hemp plant; however, there is no conclusive evidence that THC - the mind-altering active ingredient in cannabis plants - has any medicinal value.
+Regardless, any prescribed drug should undergo systematic scrutiny and validation by the FDA.
+Current legislation does not address this issue, and instead promotes unregulated corporate incentives over public health safety.